What is World Rhino Day? The 22nd of September is World Rhino Day. A day dedicated to celebrating Rhinos all...Read article

 A Sensory Bathroom is a fantastic way of providing a relaxing, calming bathtime environment.
-Using music, colour changing lights and interactive sensory resources to create a delightful stimulating sensory experience.
+Using music, colour changing lights and interactive sensory resources to create a delightfully stimulating sensory experience.

 Rhino UK’s Sensory Bathrooms can help relax muscles and reduce pain and anxiety.
-They are of particular value to people living with dementia who can sometimes find bath time disturbing and stressful as they regain control of their surroundings which can help reduce tension and anxiety.
+They are of particular value to people living with dementia, who can sometimes find bathtime disturbing and stressful, as the sensory element helps them to regain control of their surroundings which can reduce tension and anxiety.

 Our projectors come with a sensory wheel rotator, so the moving images constantly provide distracting visual stimulation.
 The projection wheels themselves can be themed or individualised to the user’s interests and hobbies.
 The projector can create sensory images on walls, floors, ceilings and even directly into the bath, creating wonderful interactive, immersive sensory experiences.

 Adding an interactive element is also a good idea, as it allows the user to feel in control of their surroundings.
 We have added an Interactive Bubble Wall into this room.
 The Bubble Wall creates an immense wall of bubbling water complete with LED technology that also provides a stunningly intense colour display.
 The interactive elements enable the user to select the colour of the Bubble Wall by either a wireless control box or buttons on the front of the panel.

 This sensory bathroom also has a Fibre Optic Curtain, which gives a stunning effect of a showering wall of glistening colour.
 The curtain adds another mesmerising feature to the room for the user to gaze into and find calming and visually stimulating.